sub0x0ne/retro_tools/README.md

     * Supports multithreading/simultaneous downloads.
 Tested up to 5 concurrent downloads myself, be wary of throttling by the hosting provider and your disk I/O.
     * Supports retry of failed downloads (3x) - after 3 times the failed filename will be written to failed_downloads.txt so you can deal with it later.
     * Supports region filtering - as long as the content host specifies the region in the filename.
+    * Skips files you already have in destination folder

 2. zip_to_chd.py - Tool for extracting .zip archives of games containing CUE/BIN or ISO files and using chdman to compress them for emulator use